appscode/blog/content/post/connect-eks-clusters-with-submariner/index.md

 ~ $ subctl export service nginx -n demo
  ✓ Service exported successfully
 ```
-Note: By default, in cluster created by `eksctl`, Pods & Nodes are sharing IPs from a single IP cidr range shown above as `Cluster CIDRs`.
-AWS ENI attached with the Nodes have a source/destination check enabled which can block traffic from any non GW node to GW node in any cluster.
+Note: By default, in a cluster created by `eksctl`, Pods & Nodes are sharing IPs from a single IP CIDR range shown above as `Cluster CIDRs`.
+AWS ENI attached with the Nodes has a source/destination check enabled which can block traffic from any non-GW node to a GW node in any cluster.
 To allow such traffic, we need to disable the source/destination check from the attached ENI(Not recommended in production).
-To be more specific, nginx service from submariner-1 cluster has IP from 10.100.0.0/16 cidr range.
-But Pods in submariner-2 cluster have IP from 10.0.0.0/16 cidr range.
-As packets are travelling from non GW node to GW with svc IP from 10.100.0.0/16 range, ENI drops those packets.
+To be more specific, the nginx service from the submariner-1 cluster has an IP from the 10.100.0.0/16 CIDR range.
+But Pods in the submariner-2 cluster have IP from the 10.0.0.0/16 CIDR range.
+As packets are traveling from non-GW node to GW with svc IP from 10.100.0.0/16 range, ENI drops those packets.

 Let's verify from submariner-2 cluster: